-If it is required to indicate the time schedule associated with any feature, it must be encoded using the information classes Service Hours (see clause X.X) or Non-Standard Working Day (see clause X.X).
+If it is required to indicate the time schedule associated with any feature, it must be encoded using the information types Service Hours (see clause 24.2) or Non-Standard Working Day (see clause

+24.3).
 Service Hours is used to indicate the regular operational schedule and/or times of closure for a service related to a feature.
 Non-Standard Working Day is used to indicate specific days of the year when normal working hours are limited, and may not be related to the Gregorian calendar.

-EXAMPLE: A feature service is available under normal operation status 24 hours/day on Monday and Wednesday and from 08:00 to 16:00 (local time) from Thursday to Saturday.
+EXAMPLE: A feature service is available under normal operation status 24 hours/day on Monday and Wednesday and from 08:00 to 16:00 (local time - note the format for local time without specified offset to UTC in clause 2.4.9 above) from Thursday to Saturday.
 The service is not available on public holidays and the 05 of August of each year.